Esensats/mcsr-calcsens/README.md

 8. Disable Raw Input in Minecraft for the waywall sensitivity multipliers to take effect.

 Done!
-You should now have a similar perceived sensitivity feeling in both normal and EyeZoom tall window modes and your muscle memory is saved, while also having a sensitivity suitable for precise boat measurements.
+You should now have a similar perceived sensitivity feeling in both normal and boat eye tall window modes and your muscle memory is saved, while also having a sensitivity suitable for precise boat measurements.

 ## Other options